This post may contain affiliate links. Please read our privacy policy.

 Instructions

-• In a large bowl, combine the olive oil, lemon juice, vinegar, honey, hot sauce, and salt and pepper.
+• In a large bowl, combine the olive oil, lemon juice, vinegar, honey, hot sauce, salt, and pepper.

 Notes

-• To make this a vegan chickpea salad, leave out the feta, replace the honey with agave or maple syrup, and it will be a vegan dish.
+• To make this a vegan chickpea salad, leave out the feta, replace the honey with agave or maple syrup.

 • Add in other vegetables, like little pieces of cooked vegetables such as eggplant or cauliflower, or add some crunch with diced celery.
 This is a good way to use up extra grilled or roasted vegetables.